stackhpc/ansible_collection_slurm_openstack_tools/roles/autoscale/README.md

 This is implemented using Slurm's ["elastic computing"](https://slurm.schedmd.com/elastic_computing.html) features which are based on Slurm's [power saving](https://slurm.schedmd.com/power_save.html) features.

-Add the `control` group to the `autoscale` group to activate this functionality in the `ansible/slurm.yml` playbook.
+This role should run on the Slurm control node only.
 Note some role variables are likely to need configuring.
 By default, node creation and deletion will be logged in the control node's syslog.

 ## Requirements